metrorailings/OwlBlog/content/posts/2022-circa-millions-week-1-predictions.md

 ***

 A little risky given the injury epidemic sweeping through Arizona's locker room currently, but Kliff Kingsbury's been spectacular at readying his team in time or the season opener.
-I remember being hesitant about picking the Cardinals last year in week one, as they were going up against a solid Tennessee team, but Arizona dominated that game from start to finish.
-While I doubt the Cardinals can achieve that level of dominance here against Patrick Mahomes, the fact that they're being given so many points at home gives them quite a bit of cushion here.
+I remember being hesitant about picking the Cardinals last year in week one as they were going up against a solid Tennessee team, but Arizona dominated that game from start to finish.
+While I doubt the Cardinals can achieve that same level of dominance here against Patrick Mahomes and company, the fact that they're being given so many points at home gives them quite a bit of cushion here.

 ***